goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 - **Bigrams (n=2)**: Word pairs → ["this is", "is the", "the first"]
 - **Trigrams (n=3)**: Word triplets → ["this is the", "is the first"]

-> _[Image suggestion: A visual breakdown showing how "this is the first document" gets split into unigrams, bigrams, and trigrams with connecting arrows]_

 The mathematical formulation for n-gram probability:
 $$P(w_n|w_1, w_2, ..., w_{n-1}) \approx P(w_n|w_{n-k+1}, ..., w_{n-1})$$